Urinary Tract Infection In Cats

 home Home Remedies: None.
 Cranberry and vitamin C supplements are unlikely to stop a urinary tract infection.
 Evidence for helping with prevention of recurrent infections is variable.

-A urinary tract infection (UTI) can affect any portion of the urinary tract, including the kidneys, ureters, and bladder, though it most commonly refers to an infection in the bladder.
+A urinary tract infection can affect any portion of the urinary tract, including the kidneys, ureters, and bladder, though it most commonly refers to an infection in the bladder.
 Cats get urinary tract infections when bacteria (or, rarely, fungi) colonize the bladder.

-Bladder infections fit in the broad category feline lower urinary tract disease (FLUTD).
-Other common manifestations of FLUTD include urolithiasis (urinary stones), crystalluria (microscopic crystals in the urine), urethral obstruction, and feline idiopathic cystitis(FIC).
+Bladder infections fit in the broad category of ‘feline lower urinary tract disease’ (FLUTD).
+Other common manifestations of FLUTD include urolithiasis (urinary stones), crystalluria (microscopic crystals in the urine), urethral obstruction, and feline idiopathic cystitis (FIC).

-What Causes Urinary Tract Infections In Cats?
+What Causes Urinary Tract Infections in Cats?

-Signs & Symptoms Of Urinary Tract Infections In Cats
+Symptoms of Urinary Tract Infections in Cats

 Cats tend to hide their illnesses, but paying close attention to your cat’s litter box habits can reveal some cat urinary tract infection symptoms, including: